There are officially 16 lakes in the Lake District, though these are complimented by many other bodies of water including tarns and reservoirs.

 Dotted with small islands - one with a house on it! - Derwentwater is remarkably peaceful, despite its popularity.
-You could spend the day walking the whole circumference of the lake, hop on a launch and sail to one of several jetties, or simply pick a spot for a picnic and watch the world go by.
+You could spend the day walking the whole circumference of the lake, hop on a launch and sail to one of several jetties, enjoy a dip in the water, or simply pick a spot for a picnic and watch the world go by.

 This small but pretty lake makes for a fabulous walk with wonderful views.
 If you’re a lover of trees and waterfalls, then you will adore the area.
 Colwith Force to the south tumbles through oak woodland and is an impressive sight to see.
 Alternatively (or as well as - it’s not far to walk!), Skelwith Force is a much shorter but no less impressive fall amongst the woodlands to the south east of the lake.

-As well as waterfalls to admire, the path around the lake takes you through tranquil woodland, open fields, and alongside the glittering lake.
+As well as waterfalls to admire, the path around the lake takes you through tranquil woodland, open fields, and alongside the glittering lake, eventually opening up to amazing views of the Langdales.
 It’s a truly spectacular place.

 Have a look at cottages in Langdale.

 If seclusion and real tranquillity is what you’re after from your Lake District lakes, then Ennerdale Water is the place to head for.
 Remote and with no public roads entering the valley, you will have to rely on foot, bike or horseback to explore this area!

 The most westerly of the lakes, Ennerdale Water stretches for 2.5 miles and is surrounded by woodland and towering fells.
 Nearby Pillar Rock is famous in the world of climbing as the place where pioneers of Lake District climbing practised their ascents in the 1820s.
 It has a range of climbing routes to suit all abilities.